ComputeStacks/docs/docs/admin_api/container_services/index.md

 `GET /api/admin/container_services`

 !!! tip ""
-    add `?all=true` to include same data as in end-user api.
+    add `?all=true` to include same data as in end-user api, plus the `project` and `user` objects from the schema below.

 ??? abstract "Schema"
     * `container_services`: Array